dogtail9/ProjectTemplateTutorial/README.md

 *Get the data for our project from the replacementsDictionary and pass it to the AddProject method*

+We will use the DTE object to add the project to our solution.
+Later we will refactor this method to a helper library so we can reuse it in other project templates but for now just put the AddProject method in the SolusionWizard class.

 ```CSharp
 private void AddProject(string destination, string projectName, string templateName)
 {